apache/incubator-kie-kogito-examples/process-decisions-rest-quarkus/README.md

 ## Description

 This is an example project that shows the usage of decisions within processes.
 Decisions can be expressed in different domains or assets, such as DMN and DRL.
-The focus is to show how to integrate decisions in a remote way using REST APIs from the decision services that can be deployed decoupled from the process service, for instance, in different microservices with its own build and deployment pipelines.
-For convenience, in this example,  the decision assets are under the same project as the process, but in a real use case it would be ideal they are placed in a different project.
+The focus here is to show how to integrate decisions in a remote way using REST APIs where they can be deployed decoupled from the process service, for instance, in different microservices with its build and deployment pipelines.
+For convenience, in this example,  the decision assets are under the same project as the process that generates different endpoints for the process and decisions but under the same application, but in a real use case they could be placed in a different applications.

 This example covers the following items: